jinloes/scheduler/README.rst

 ---------------

 - Cassandra data center crashes
-    - The scheduler would switch to one of the other Cassandra data centers to queue up jobs
+    - Unless complete failure, the scheduler would switch to one of the other Cassandra data centers to queue up jobs
     - Data is also preserved if ALL the centers were to simultaneously crash
-    - In complete failure, jobs might not be updated to a finished state while executing, that is, a job might execute but there would be no way to update it's state in Cassandra
 - A scheduler node crashes
-    - A new node will be leader elected and take control of job selection tasks
+    - Unless complete failure, a new node will be leader elected and take control of job selection tasks
     - Nodes that crash while executing a job would have the job reassigned to another node through Zookeeper
 - Zookeeper node crashes
-    - Scheduler would failover to another working Zookeeper node
+    - Unless completele failure, scheduler would failover to another working Zookeeper node
     - Currently executing jobs would finish normally, however in complete failure, no new jobs could be executed

 How to run